 Part 3 of Hidden Gems on Simplifier.net That Make Your FHIR Work Easier

 Welcome to the third and final part of our series on Simplifier.net‘s hidden gems and features!
 In our last articles, we covered features to help you manage FHIR projects and resources and showed you how to validate resources.
-This time around we will discuss how you can put ribbon around your work.
+This time around we will discuss how you can put a ribbon around your work.
 Let’s dive into publishing FHIR resources on Simplifier.net.

 Part 3 – Publishing resources